charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 The "Create Noise" page was based on my original idea of generating the different color noises on the fly, and building a little color picker style control to let you mix your own noise.
 For technical/scope reasons I ended up not going this direction at all, but I do anticipate implementing a "Create Noise" feature at some point in the future.

 I also had the main swiping gesture for minimizing the player there from the beginning.
-One cool thing about Adobe XD is that you can quickly setup prototypes, and even add swiping gestures to those prototypes, and then demo them interactively on the phone.
+One cool thing about Adobe XD is that you can quickly setup prototypes with swiping gestures for animations, and then demo them interactively on the phone.
 So I could quickly play around with different ideas and get a sense of how they _felt_.

 ![Dark Noise design version 01](https://s3.us-east-2.amazonaws.com/media.charliemchapman.com/blog/dark-noise-design-prototyping.gif)
-<p class="postCaption">I toyed around with having the player minimize to the top.
+<p class="postCaption">Recorded on my iPhone previewing the XD prototype.
+I toyed around with having the player minimize to the top.
 But the rapid prototyping with XD quickly showed me that didn't feel right</p>

 The "Charcoal Dreams" name has an interesting back story.

 From the beginning I knew I wanted to add some sort of fun whimsical feel to the app.
 I thought it might be fun to give each noise an obnoxiously whimsical name, and if you 3D touched the name, you'd get a silly description along the lines of "earthy notes with a hint of cinnamon" or something.

 Since I switched strategies to using audio recordings, this didn't make as much sense, but I didn't give up on that goal of having something fun.

 <div class="postVideoContainer">
     <video class="postVideo"  controls loop autoplay>